35percent/11tystarter/src/posts/ombudsman-rejects-affordable-housing-complaint-against-southwark.md

 ### What we think

 The Ombudsman's decision is a disappointment to us.
-The Ombudsman treats Southwark generously, given what his own report tells us.
-While it says that Southwark **\*'now** has effective means'* of monitoring affordable housing delivery, (our emphasis) this is six years after the issue came to light.
+We believe that the Ombudsman treats Southwark generously, given what his own report tells us.
+While it says that Southwark ***'now** has effective means'* of monitoring affordable housing delivery, (our emphasis) this is six years after the issue came to light.
 It is also not clear that the means are really effective, despite the Ombudsman's decision.
 A bespoke tool that could have monitored delivery in real-time has been discarded and another, not specifically designed for the task, is being used instead, with the possibility of reverting to a purpose built tool later.

 ### ....missing units